 Apache Spark operations supported by Hive Warehouse Connector in Azure HDInsight

 This article shows spark-based operations supported by Hive Warehouse Connector (HWC).
-All examples shown below will be executed through the Apache Spark shell.
+All examples shown will be executed through the Apache Spark shell.

 Prerequisite